 The Katz Library for the Upper Division is a central hub of student activity at Horace Mann School.
-Between making reading recommendations for pleasure reading, helping with databases, or assisting in finding books for specific projects, the librarians and staff are always available to students and faculty.
+Between making reading recommendations for leisure reading, helping with databases, or assisting in finding books for specific projects, the librarians and staff are always available to students and faculty.

 Because we believe that research skills should not be learned in a vacuum, but rather should be tied to curricula, librarians work closely with faculty and students to provide detailed instruction around specific assignments.
 To this end, the library collects heavily in the areas that will support the curriculum and we consistently order books upon request.

 Middle Division students and faculty read over the summer as part of the Faculty Sponsored Read, which creates connections between faculty and students and encourages a love of reading.
 Middle Division students are invited to join the HM Mock Newbery Committee to choose the best book published for middle grade readers over the past year.
 Readers’ Forum, the Middle Division book club, meets every Friday.
 The library offers lunch while students talk about the books they are reading, get recommendations, and play book-related games.
 Other programming includes Battle of the Books, the Lion & Cub Book Club (an annual parent/child book club), and author visits.